 Here’s what I think we, as friends, can do.

 When you set up a meal train for mom, see what mom’s instructions might be.
 And see if they change!

 Maybe 5pm is great, but maybe lunch would be better.
 Or, maybe she’ll be clean and in heels and pearls waiting for her visitor.
 Bless her.

 Maybe she’ll have a cooler on the front porch so that no one has to knock / ring / stay.
 Or, maybe she’s got fresh coffee on for you and a dessert on the table to share.

 Maybe she needs you to drop off, quick hug, and peace out.
 Or, maybe she needs you to come in.
 Stay a while.
 Cry with her.

-Maybe we should stock mom with freezer meals so that she never has to worry about anything ever.
+Maybe we should stock mom with freezer meals so that she never has to worry about any of this. ever.

 So, I’ve never signed up for a meal train.
 I am a big fan of texting friends and saying Hey, can I send you dinner tonight?
 And going off how mom is feeling that day.
 Sometimes they ask you to come visit.
 Sometimes they say they are already in bed and another day would be better.
 I’m a big fan of meals.
 Giving and receiving.
 And most moms are appreciative of you, the giver.